 As we’d bought a through ticket including our ferry we swapped our tickets for more tickets at the ticket office and hopped into a longboat full of locals heading straight to Don Khone.

 Our experience from Si Phan Don to Pakse

 On our return from Don Khone to Pakse, we bought boat and bus tickets for 55,000 kips from the nameless restaurant nearest to our room, where we’d been at least once a day since our arrival.
 You can book return tickets here

 Don Khone to Nakasong Wharf

 Then we stood around waiting for the bus for 30 minutes.
-Locals get the first choice of the seats while the surly ticket office staff won’t tell you which bus is the one for Pakse until the local are seated.
+Locals get the first choice of seats while the surly ticket office staff won’t tell you which bus is the one for Pakse until the locals are seated.

 Nakasong to Pakse

 After two and a half hours of air conditioning dripping onto virtually every seat and head in the bus we arrived in Pakse, where the bus dropped us off close to the Daolin and Saibadee Pakse Restaurants at the corner of Number 24 and Number 13 roads.